NON-STATE ACTORS IN EDUCATION

 Inspection: See Multi-level regulations.

-Assessment: The State Examination Center is responsible for preparing and conducting the university entry admission examination to continue to tertiary education.
+Assessment: The State Examination Center is responsible for preparing and conducting the university entry examination to enter into higher education.

 Diplomas and degrees: See Multi-level regulations.